S-06953

 Plain Language

-Large developers must conduct an annual review of their safety and security protocol to ensure it accounts for changes in model capabilities and evolving industry best practices.
-If the review identifies needed modifications, the developer must update the protocol and re-publish the redacted version and transmit it to DHSES in the same manner as the initial publication.
-This is a continuing obligation — the protocol is not a static document filed once at deployment.
+Large developers must conduct an annual review of their safety and security protocol, considering changes to model capabilities and industry best practices.
+If modifications are warranted, the developer must update the protocol and re-publish it publicly with appropriate redactions and re-transmit it to the Division of Homeland Security and Emergency Services.
+This is a continuing obligation — not a one-time pre-deployment exercise.
+The review must happen regardless of whether modifications are ultimately made; the publication obligation is triggered only when modifications occur.

 Statutory Text